-Foote’s teachers are truly experts in their fields.
-They share a commitment to understanding how children learn and to developing age-appropriate curriculum that reflects this knowledge.
-Our teachers support one another by collaborating across grade levels and departments.
+Foote faculty and staff are truly experts in their fields, committed to understanding how children learn and to developing age-appropriate curricula that reflect this knowledge.

 Among the benefits of joining the Foote community is our commitment to our employees.
 We support and encourage faculty and staff to participate in professional development opportunities that allow them to enhance their role at the school, add depth to our learning community, and develop new skills to remain at the forefront of evolving best practices.

 We are deeply committed to diversity and to creating an inclusive curriculum and community.
 We actively encourage applications from candidates with broad and diverse backgrounds and from individuals of all races, nationalities and beliefs.

 Learn more about our employment opportunities: